MENSTRUAL DYSFUNCTIONS (premenstrual syndromes and others)

 4. Stop taking adrenal or thyroid glandular products.
 Also perhaps reduce or avoid all kelp at this time of the month.
 These products can also raise the sodium/potassium ratio.

-5. Stop taking Limcomin, a product we use often during nutritional balancing programs.
+5. Stop taking Limcomin, a product we use often during development programs.
 It raises the sodium/potassium ratio.

 6. Liver support in the form of Russian black radish, milk thistle or dandelion root may also be helpful.
 This can be done all month long if the dosages are small.

-7. BE SURE to return to your regular nutritional balancing program a day or two after you get your period when symptoms subside.
-Do not continue on this PMS regimen the whole month.
-If you need the PMS program all month, then your nutritional balancing program is incorrect and needs changing.
+7. BE SURE to return to your regular development program a day or two after you get your period when symptoms subside.
+In other words, do not continue on the special PMS regimen the whole month.
+If you need the PMS program all month, then your development program is incorrect and needs changing.